 Places of Interest:

-Sangla Valley: Another location famous for apples, Sangla valley also houses several saffron trees.
-The beautiful river valley attracts a sizable crowd for its popular flower festival or Phulaich Fair that occurs during August and September.
-The Bering Nag Temple dedicated to a shrine of Lord Shiva is also a well-known tourist spot here.
+Sangla Valley: Another location famous for apples, Sangla Valley also houses several saffron trees.
+The beautiful river valley attracts a sizable crowd for its popular flower festival or Phulaich Fair which occurs during August and September.
+The Bering Nag Temple dedicated to the shrine of Lord Shiva is also a well-known tourist spot here.